microsoft/fluentui-react-native/apps/macos/README.md

 ## Debugging

-You can debug native code in Android Studio.
+You can debug native code in Xcode.
 To debug javascript code, you can either use standard web debugging, or you can use [React Native Tools](https://marketplace.visualstudio.com/items?itemName=msjsdiag.vscode-react-native) to debug directly in VS Code.
 The steps are as follows:

 1. Launch your test app + packager as you normally would
 2. Go the debug menu in VS Code and run the "Attach to Packager (macOS)" configuration